lokeshvenky2/ConvoCraft/README.md

 5. Open a Pull Request.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License.See the [LICENSE](LICENSE) file for more details.